 Other top options include 23andme, Family Tree, and the National Genealogical Society.
 Are You My Cousin? is another very helpful website.
 You can learn more about it below with a personal story by Lisa Lisson, the host of the site.

 If you know the general region of your ancestors, you can find site specific resources like African Ancestry, My China Roots, and Ireland Reaching Out.
 If you can drill down to particular towns and counties try online searches to see if there are local genealogical experts who will help check records in person.
 After extended research, you will have some of the best travel destinations on the planet personally tailored to you.

 Once you have discovered your ancestral roots, you have a lifetime to explore your cultural heritage!
 As you plan your travels, dive into learning more about your deep past.

 Our website, Trip Scholars, is a perfect place to start.
-We focus on learning more before departure and have an ever-growing, user generated library of resources for you to enjoy.
+We focus on learning more before departure and have an ever-growing library of resources for you to enjoy.
 You’ll find movies, documentaries, games, podcasts and more.
-Please add your favorites as you find them so future users can learn from you.
 In our Roadmaps Blog we also have exciting ideas about bringing your family in on the travel planning, including regional literature in your travels, learning the language in advance, visiting UNESCO sites, studying the mythology of the deep past from your destination, and being your own tour guide.
 Exploring your cultural heritage can be an enriching lifelong pursuit.